Grantland Rice: Death and legacy

 Rice died at the age 73 on July 13, 1954, following a stroke.
+Rice's autobiography The Tumult and the Shouting, the title a reference to Kipling, was published in 1954.
 He is interred at Woodlawn Cemetery in the Bronx, New York City.

 Legacy

 By one estimate, Rice wrote more than 22,000 columns and more than 67,000,000 words.

 In 1951, in recognition of Rice's 50 years in journalism, an anonymous donor contributed $50,000 to establish the Grantland Rice Fellowship in Journalism with The New York Community Trust.
 In 1954, the Football Writers Association of America (FWAA) established the Grantland Rice Trophy, an annual award presented (from 1954 to 2013) to the college football team recognized by the FWAA as the national champions.
 The Grantland Rice Bowl, an annual college football bowl game held from 1964 to 1977, was named in his honor, as was the Grantland Rice Award given to the winner.
 Rice was posthumously awarded the 1966 J. G. Taylor Spink Award by the Baseball Writers' Association of America.
 The award, presented the following year at the annual induction ceremony at the Baseball Hall of Fame, is given for "meritorious contributions to baseball writing".

 At Vanderbilt, a four-year scholarship named for Rice and former colleague and fellow Vanderbilt alumnus Fred Russell is awarded each year to an incoming first-year student who intends to pursue a career in sportswriting.
 Recipients of the Fred Russell–Grantland Rice Sportswriting Scholarship include author and humorist Roy Blount Jr.; Skip Bayless of Fox Sports and New York Times best-selling author, Andrew Maraniss.
 The press box in Vanderbilt Stadium at Vanderbilt University is dedicated to Rice and named after Rice's protégé, Fred Russell.
 For many years, a portion of one floor of the Columbia University Graduate School of Journalism was designated the "Grantland Rice Suite".
 Grantland Avenue in his hometown of Murfreesboro, Tennessee, was named in his honor.

 Rice was mentioned in an I Love Lucy episode entitled "The Camping Trip", and was portrayed by actor Lane Smith, also a native of Tennessee, in The Legend of Bagger Vance.
 On June 8, 2011, ESPN's Bill Simmons launched a sports and popular culture website titled Grantland, a name intended to honor Rice's legacy.
 It operated for a little more than four years until being shuttered by ESPN on October 30, 2015, several months after Simmons's departure.